Kestrel (dinghy)

 The Kestrel was the first sailing dinghy especially designed to have a fibreglass hull.

 After a slow start, due to resistance to the new material, the Kestrel grew in popularity.
 This success led to more and more classes changing their rules to allow fibreglass construction.
 Today, the class is still a popular choice, particularly for 'club' racers and training schools.
-The design has been updated by Phil Morrison and has most recently been built by Hartley Laminates.
+The design has been updated by Phil Morrison and has most recently been built by Hartley Boats in Derby.

 History

 In 1955, Ian Proctor designed the Kestrel.

 The first few Kestrels were constructed using timber, since fibreglass technology was still very new.
 Construction was soon converted to the originally intended fibreglass, but the popularity of the class grew slowly due to a widespread mistrust of the new material.